igniterealtime/Openfire/README.md

    5. Working directory: -absolute path to your project folder-
 3. apply

-You need to execute `mvn verify` before you can launch openfire.
+You need to execute `mvnw verify` before you can launch openfire.

 #### Other IDE's: